Guest post by Megan Mayhew Bergman

 .
 I didn’t have a lot of extra spending money, so buying the new book was a luxury.

 The train was packed; it was the first weekend of Oktoberfest.
 My friends and I had booked sleeping berths.
 People were stuffed everywhere–the train had been oversold.
 It was dark, loud, and a little dirty.
 I was outside my comfort zone.

 Passengers were already beginning to party on the train, swigging from bottles, moving from car to car, celebrating in varied languages.
-I settled into my berth–an act of territoriality and nerdiness–and began reading
+I settled into my berth–an act of territoriality and nerdiness–and began reading my new book.

 Soon I realized I could no longer read without a pen in hand.
 I was so taken with Michaels’ sentences that I had to stop and worship them.
 Her character Athos says to a young boy he’s just rescued, “Sometimes I can’t look you in the eye; you’re like a building that’s burned out inside, with the outer walls still standing.”
 “Never,” Michaels writes, “trust biographies.
 Too many events in a man’s life are invisible.”

 Always hungry ourselves, we commiserated with the starving explorers.
 In their howling tent, the exhausted men ate hallucinatory meals.
 They smelled roast beef in the frozen darkness and savored each bite in their imaginations as they swallowed their dried rations.
 At night, rigid in their sleeping bags, they discussed chocolate.